 The benefit of doing it digitally is that you can link your financial accounts; thus, you can track your budget categories automatically.

-The app has a simple-mobile friendly interface and is easy to use.
-There is, unfortunately, no free option, and plans start at $4 per month.
+The app has a simple interface and is easy to use.
+It’s available as a web-based version on your desktop or as an app on your phone.
+There is, unfortunately, no free option.
 The fee could be worth it, though – especially if budget envelopes help prevent you from overspending.

 8. Money Manager: Budget Planner